abydahana/dwitri/README.md

 3. GD Library should be loaded,
 4. JSON extension should be loaded

-Download repository, extract on your destination folder, access 'install' folder through browser (for example: http://localhost/dwitri/install).
-Follow the instructions until setup is finished.
+Download repository, extract on your destination folder, access through your browser, in first access you should redirected to installation page.
+Follow the instructions until setup is completed.

 # DEFAULT SUPERADMIN LOGIN